Three Lessons Learned from 2017 Healthcare Advocacy

 Fighting over the Affordable Care Act

-–a brawl between insurance, patient, physician and hospital groups went on for seven months.
-Every group in town needed their voice heard.
+In this seven month-long brawl between insurance, patient, physician and hospital groups, everyone in town needed their voice heard.
 Adfero and our long-time client the American Medical Association (AMA) partnered to make AMA’s position known and activate more than seven million engagements in opposition.

 With Congress beginning markup on tax reform and a potentially contentious Conference to come, it’s time to do something we often forget to do in Washington, step back and consider what worked.